 Instana always endeavors to give you the best understanding of service interactions, while also minimizing impact on the actual application.
 Certain scenarios, however, require Instana to drop data in order to achieve that.
 A very common problem in systems is the so called 1+N query problem, which describes a situation where code performs 1 database call to get a list of items, followed by N individual calls to retrieve the individual items.
 The problem usually can be fixed by only performing one call and joining the other calls to it.

-At the moment, capturing of parameters or return values is not possible due to impact concerns.
+At the moment, the tracing sensors of Instana do not automatically capture method parameters or method return values due to impact concerns.
+SDKs can be used to capture additional data on demand.

 Long Running Tasks